faithvoid/OpenArenaNX/opengl2-readme.md

                                      0 - No. (default)
                                      1 - Use parallax occlusion mapping.
                                      2 - Use relief mapping. (slower)

-*  `r_parallaxMapOffset`            - Set the parallax height offset.
-                                     0    - Values map to -255 - 0. (default)
-                                     0.5  - Values map to -127 - 127.
-                                     1.0  - Values map to 0 - 255.

-*  `r_parallaxMapShadows`           - Enable self-shadowing on parallax map
-                                   supported materials.
-                                     0 - No. (default)
-                                     1 - Yes.

 *  `r_baseSpecular`                 - Set the specular reflectance of materials
                                    which don't include a specular map or